yathit/ydn-db/readme.md

 # Testing #

 You should able to run /ydn-db/test/all-test.html and pass all tests.
-Yes, it does when not raining :-)

 And then, setup JsTestDriver  (http://code.google.com/p/js-test-driver/) And test it